Continuing Education Activity

 Betaxolol selectively antagonizes Beta-1 receptors.
 The adrenergic receptors are located primarily in the kidney, cardiac myocytes, nodal tissue, and other cardiac conduction tissue.
 Specifically, beta-1 receptors are G protein-coupled receptors that activate cyclic AMP (cAMP) through a cascade of events. cAMP activation leads to an interaction with cAMP-dependent protein kinases, which increases the calcium ion (Ca2+) concentration.
 This increase in calcium leads to different physiological changes depending on the location of the receptor.

 For example, in the ciliary body, the increase in calcium leads to an increased aqueous humor production, which can lead to increased intraocular pressure seen in glaucoma.
-Betaxolol acts to prevent the G protein cascade from increasing intracellular calcium, thus preventing the production of aqueous humor production from the ciliary body.
+Betaxolol prevents the G protein cascade from increasing intracellular calcium, thus preventing the production of aqueous humor production from the ciliary body.

 Betaxolol is rarely associated with bronchospasm, sometimes seen in nonselective beta-blockers like timolol.
-Beta-2 receptors are present in bronchial and vascular smooth muscle; this explains betaxolol’s preferred use to nonselective beta-blockers, like timolol, in those with mild comorbid respiratory pathologies when there are contraindications to other therapeutic options.
+Beta-2 receptors are present in bronchial and vascular smooth muscle; this explains betaxolol’s preferred use over nonselective beta-blockers, like timolol, in those with mild comorbid respiratory pathologies and contraindications to other therapeutic options.

 For the treatment of hypertension, betaxolol is administered in its oral form at a starting dose of 10mg daily.
 Betaxolol is either used as monotherapy or in combination with a diuretic.
-If there is not the desired antihypertensive response within 7 to 14 days, the patient’s physician can consider doubling the dose.
+If the desired antihypertensive response does not occur within 7 to 14 days, the patient’s clinician can consider doubling the dose.
 Although betaxolol is not proven to show a significant increase in its efficacy beyond 20 mg, the dose can safely increase up to a maximum of 40 mg daily.

 The systemic side effects are more often seen in the oral form but can also occur with the topical administration of betaxolol.
-Although betaxolol is considered a “selective” beta blocker, at higher doses, it loses its selective binding and starts to antagonize beta-2 and 3 receptors.
+Although betaxolol is considered a “selective” beta-blocker, it loses its selective binding at higher doses and starts to antagonize beta-2 and 3 receptors.
 Some of the systemic adverse effects include bradycardia, hypotension, fatigue, sexual impotence, hair loss, confusion, headache, dizziness, and bronchospasm at higher doses.
 Other cardiac problems like arrhythmia, bundle branch block, myocardial infarction, sinus arrest, congestive heart failure have also been reported in association with betaxolol use.
 Additional adverse effects reported are depression, disorientation, vertigo, sleepwalking, rhinitis, dysuria, alopecia, and prolonged prothrombin time.
 Also, betaxolol and the other beta-blockers can cause metabolic side effects like an increase in LDL cholesterol levels and, most notably, can dangerously mask the symptoms of hypoglycemia (i.e., tachycardia) in people with diabetes.
-Lastly, although betaxolol and other beta-blockers are highly unlikely to cause muscle weakness in a relatively healthy individual, it can unmask the symptoms and/or exacerbate the muscle weakness seen in patients with Myasthenia Gravis.
+Lastly, although betaxolol and other beta-blockers are highly unlikely to cause muscle weakness in a relatively healthy individual, they can unmask the symptoms and/or exacerbate the muscle weakness seen in patients with Myasthenia Gravis.

 The use of betaxolol is contraindicated in patients with underlying heart conditions, including complete heart block, syncope, and bradycardia.
 Precaution is necessary for patients with second-degree heart block.
 Especially at higher doses, betaxolol is contraindicated in patients with moderate to severe asthma or chronic obstructive pulmonary disease.
 Lastly, in patients with a recent history of fluid retention, betaxolol is contraindicated without the concomitant addition of a diuretic.
 Due to betaxolol's ability to cause a mild neuromuscular blockade, it has the potential to exacerbate muscle weakness in patients with myasthenia gravis.
 It thus is contraindicated in patients with neuromuscular disease.

 In a patient on topical betaxolol, it is important to monitor their intraocular pressure.
 It is important to note that betaxolol can cause decreases in blood pressure and heart rate.
-For patients on both topical and oral forms, a physician should counsel and monitor the patient for the potential systemic adverse effects seen with betaxolol and other beta-blockers.
-Punctal occlusion or eyelid closure for 2 minutes after topical drop instillation, may decrease potential systemic absorption of the topical drop.
+A clinician should counsel and monitor the patient for the potential systemic adverse effects seen with betaxolol and other beta-blockers for patients on both topical and oral forms.
+Punctal occlusion or eyelid closure for 2 minutes after topical drop instillation may decrease potential systemic absorption of the topical drop.
 If any of these adverse effects occur, the clinician should consider switching medications.

 Although betaxolol is a selective beta-1 receptor antagonist, its overdose symptoms are similar to all the other beta-blockers, even the nonselective agents.
 This similarity is because at higher than therapeutic levels, betaxolol loses its selectivity and starts to bind to beta-2 and beta-3 receptors.
 The overdose of beta-blockers has links with depression.
 Two-thirds of people who overdosed on beta-blockers were taking a medication that was not prescribed for them.

 Due to these possible immediate life-threatening symptoms, the first step in evaluating a patient with potential beta-blocker toxicity should be to manage a patient’s airway if needed.
-Atropine administration before intubation may be necessary to prevent the vagal parasympathetic response, which could possibly exacerbate the bradycardia.
-For patients who develop QT prolongation, magnesium sulfate, and sodium bicarbonate are options.
-Glucagon and intravenous fluids are the first-line treatments of choice in the management of the hypotension and bradycardia and reversal of the beta-blocker toxicity.
+Atropine administration before intubation may be necessary to prevent the vagal parasympathetic response, which could exacerbate bradycardia.
+For patients who develop QT prolongation, magnesium sulfate and sodium bicarbonate are options.
+Glucagon and intravenous fluids are the first-line treatments of choice in managing hypotension and bradycardia and reversal of beta-blocker toxicity.
 If the patient presents within 2 hours of ingestion, charcoal can help to prevent the absorption of the beta-blocker from the gut.
 Gastric decontamination with lavage is also an option, albeit rarely used, for patients who ingested large amounts of the beta-blockers or have serious symptoms.

 Enhancing Healthcare Team Outcomes

 Although it is not the first-line agent in the treatment of open-angle glaucoma, topical betaxolol is a valuable topical medication in the field of ophthalmology.
-It would be advantageous for all members of the healthcare team to be knowledgeable regarding the indications, contraindications, adverse effects, and how to monitor the responses to the drug.
+It would be advantageous for all interprofessional healthcare team members to be knowledgeable regarding the indications, contraindications, adverse effects, and how to monitor the responses to the drug.
 This would ensure patient safety and maximize the efficiency of the treatment plan for the patient.

-Any deviations from the norm should be reported to the ophthalmologist, where they can change the treatment regimen if necessary.
-A pharmacist serves as the bridge between the ophthalmologists and the primary care physician taking care of the patient.
+Any deviations from the norm should be reported to the ophthalmologist to change the treatment regimen if necessary.
+A pharmacist serves as the bridge between the ophthalmologists and the primary care clinician caring for the patient.
 The pharmacist can recommend medical reconciliation that can help ensure safe treatment of a patient's ocular hypertension or open-angle glaucoma without affecting the treatment of a patient's other potential comorbidities.
-The pharmacist can also help educate nurses, physician assistants, and physicians who do not specialize in the field of ophthalmology on the specifics of administration, dosage, and potential adverse effects.
-An emergency room physician should understand that betaxolol is a beta-blocker and should be able to assess for beta-blocker related side effects, toxicity, and how to manage it.
-The primary care physician should be aware of the patient's use of topical betaxolol, and consider it's potential side effects.
+The pharmacist can also help educate nurses, clinician assistants, and clinicians who do not specialize in the field of ophthalmology on the specifics of administration, dosage, and potential adverse effects.
+An emergency room clinician should understand that betaxolol is a beta-blocker and should be able to assess for beta-blocker-related side effects, toxicity, and how to manage it.
+The primary care clinician should be aware of the patient's use of topical betaxolol and consider its potential side effects.